Outsiders (Australian TV program): Controversies

 In early 2017, Sky News presenter Peter van Onselen, whose program Sunday Agenda airs ahead of Outsiders, was critical of the program following an Outsiders segment which named van Onselen's wife Ainslie as a member of the "diversity bunch" who Latham claims push diversity but only help "rich and privileged women".
 The ABC program Media Watch noted that Ainslie van Onselen had left her position five months earlier.
-The same report revealed Outsiders has an audience of 31,000 viewers each week.
+The same report revealed Outsiders has an audience of only 31,000 viewers each week.

 Latham's employment was terminated by Sky News on 29 March 2017, following several controversial statements made on the program.
 Subsequently, the program was put on hiatus, with the scheduled episode on 2 April 2017 being pulled.
 When it returned on 9 April 2017, it was revealed that the program would use rotating guest hosts in place of Latham, until the use of the third host was eventually dropped several week later.
 In April 2017, Latham launched a website called Mark Latham's Outsiders and began hosting a weekly Facebook Live program affiliated with The Rebel Media.
 Despite sharing the same name, it was unrelated to the Sky News program.

 On 1 July 2018, a producer of Outsiders was suspended after the program broadcast controversial comments by Senator David Leyonhjelm about the personal life of Senator Sarah Hanson-Young, and further displayed them in an on-screen strap.
 Sky News issued an apology on Twitter hours later, describing the comments as "appalling".
 In response to a social media campaign targeting companies who advertise during Outsiders, Sky News replaced paid advertisements with station promotions in episodes airing the following week.

 In November 2018, Cameron was sacked from Sky News days after making allegedly racist comments on Outsiders, becoming the second original co-host to be fired.
 The program briefly used a roster of guest co-hosts alongside Dean, including Liberal MP Craig Kelly, until permanent presenters were appointed in 2019.
 Panahi and Morrow were appointed permanent co-hosts alongside Dean in 2019.